sambanova/ai-starter-kit/code_copilot/README.md

 # Overview

-This AI Starter Kit is a demonstration of how to use Sambanova's models as coding assistant leveraging the [Continue](https://www.continue.dev/) extension for VSCode and JetBrains.
+This AI Starter Kit is a demonstration of how to use Sambanova's models as coding assistants leveraging the [Continue](https://www.continue.dev/) extension for VSCode and JetBrains.
 The Kit includes:

 - A configurable SambaStudio - Continue connector.
 The connector generates answers from a deployed LLM.